ken527/Game-Lore/README.md

-this is a fake website. anything linked here does not truly represent game lore.
+this is a fake/educational website. anything linked here does not truly represent game lore.